penelopeysm/penelopeysm.github.io/src/content/post/ning-zee-brahms/index.md

 It's so tempting to play the high A loud, because it's the very peak of the phrase.
 (And Brahms *does* write *sempre cresc.* the bar before this!)
-Instead of that, though, Ning went into what was almost a mezzo-piano, which (to me) was wistful and poignant: it seemed like something beautiful in the clouds, tangible, but unreachable.
+Instead of that, though, Ning went into what was almost a mezzo-piano, which to me was wistful and poignant: it conjured an image of something beautiful in the clouds, tangible, but unreachable.

 I really thought the whole set was incredibly beautiful.
 I don't know what the rest of the audience was thinking, because somehow I was the only person to give a standing ovation at the end. 🤷‍♀️